innomatica/carta/extra/webdav/README.md

 ## `apache2`

 Based on Apache2 httpd docker image, its memory footprint is small and runs fast.
-Thus it should work well on smaller embedded machines like Raspberry Pis.
+It should work well on smaller embedded machines like Raspberry Pis.

 ## `nextcloud`
 Based on Nextcloud community docker image.
 It requires better hardware.